Student Organizations 101

 Returning Student Organization Registration

 All organizations wishing to remain actively registered at UHCL must complete the registration process annually.
+Registration opens in March each year and closes on September 1st.
 These requirements may change annually, so stay in touch with Student Involvement and Leadership to know what is expected this year.

 New officers should work together to complete the following steps during this time with support from old officers if necessary:

-5. Await your Confirmation Email.
+Await your Confirmation Email.
 Registration forms will be reviewed on a first-come, first-served capacity.
-Upon completion of the above steps, we appreciate your patience as we review materials and confirm your registration for 2023-2024.
+Upon completion of the above steps, we appreciate your patience as we review materials and confirm your registration for the year.

 GetInvolved is UHCL's online platform where students can view events on campus and browse student organizations.
 Each student organization will manage their own GetInvolved page for the community to view for more information.